Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Introduction

-The third and final goal of this paper is to seek an answer to the following question: \begin{ques} Given two row-finite $k$-graphs $\Lambda$ and $\Omega$ without sources and with finite vertex sets, when one can lift a pointed order-preserving $\ZZ[\ZZ^k]$-module homomorphism between $K_0^{\gr}(\KP_\mathsf{k}(\Lambda))$ and $K_0^{\gr}(\KP_\mathsf{k}(\Omega))$ to a unital graded ring homomorphism between $\KP_\mathsf{k}(\Lambda)$ and $\KP_\mathsf{k}(\Omega)$? \end{ques} The above question is framed in categorical terms in Question \ref{ques lifting question} and is indeed related to the fullness of the graded Grothendieck group functor.
-The analogue of the above problem on the level of Leavitt path algebras has been solved independently by several authors viz., Va\v{s} \cite{Vas}, Arnone \cite{Arnone} and Brix et al. \cite{Brix}.
-The answer is that we can always lift a homomorphism between graded $K$-theories of Leavitt path algebras to a graded algebra homomorphism between the underlying algebras.
-The authors in \cite{Brix} used the idea of \emph{bridging bimodule} recently invented by Abrams, Ruiz and Tomforde \cite{ART}, to prove the fullness of the functor $K_0^{\gr}$.
+The third and final goal of this paper is to seek an answer to the following question: \begin{ques} Given two row-finite $k$-graphs $\Lambda$ and $\Omega$ without sources and with finite vertex sets, when can one lift a pointed order-preserving $\ZZ[\ZZ^k]$-module homomorphism between $K_0^{\gr}(\KP_\mathsf{F}(\Lambda))$ and $K_0^{\gr}(\KP_\mathsf{F}(\Omega))$ to a unital graded ring homomorphism between $\KP_\mathsf{F}(\Lambda)$ and $\KP_\mathsf{F}(\Omega)$? \end{ques} The above question is framed in categorical terms in Question \ref{ques lifting question}, and is indeed related to the fullness of the graded Grothendieck group functor.
+The analogue of the above problem on the level of Leavitt path algebras has been solved independently by several authors, viz.
+Va\v{s} \cite{Vas}, Arnone \cite{Arnone} and Brix et al. \cite{Brix}.
+The answer is that we can always lift a homomorphism between graded $K$-theories of Leavitt path algebras to a graded algebra homomorphism between the algebras concerned.
+The authors in \cite{Brix} used the idea of \emph{bridging bimodules}, recently invented by Abrams, Ruiz and Tomforde \cite{ART}, to prove the fullness of the functor $K_0^{\gr}$.
 Motivated by this approach, in order to find an answer to the lifting question, we develop machinery to adopt the bridging bimodule technique in our higher-rank setting.
 However, we face some technical hurdles.
-In a higher-rank graph, a path can be made of edges having different degrees and this simple fact can cause a serious compatibility issue in the process of forming a well-defined conjugacy between two $k$-graphs $\Lambda$ and $\Omega$ especially since any such conjugacy should respect the internal factorization rules of $\Lambda$ and $\Omega$ at the time of intertwining the $\K\Lambda^0-\K\Lambda^0$-bimodule $\K\Lambda^\N$ with the $\K\Omega^0-\K\Omega^0$-bimodule $\K\Omega^\N$ (see diagram (\ref{comd4}) of Lemma \ref{lem towards specified conjugacy}).
-To overcome this, we work in the level of polymorphisms and introduce a certain condition on matrices $R$ in $\mathbb{M}_{\Lambda^0\times \Omega^0}(\mathbb{N})$ satisfying $A_{\mathbf{e}_i}R=RB_{\mathbf{e}_i}$ for all $i=1,2,...,k$, which is actually a coherence condition taking care of compatibility between the mutual commutativity of the polymorphism of $R$ with the coordinate polymorphisms of $\Lambda$, $\Omega$ and the individual factorization rules of $\Lambda$ and $\Omega$.
-In Definition \ref{def the bridging matrix and polymorphism}, we call a matrix $R$ satisfying such coherence condition, a \emph{bridging} matrix.
-We also give enough justification, in Remarks \ref{rem explaining the bridging graph}, about the significance of the bridging criterion and also describe its similarity with the associativity condition required to form a $k$-graph out of a $k$-coloured skeleton (see \cite[Theorem 4.4]{Hazlewood}).
-Though the bridging criterion is vacuously satisfied in $1$-dimension, it is not at all obvious while moving to higher-dimensions; Examples \ref{ex matrix commutativity is not enough} and \ref{ex positive example of a bridging matrix} justify this for $k=2$.
+In a higher-rank graph, a path can be made of edges having different degrees and this simple fact can cause a serious compatibility issue in the process of forming a well-defined conjugacy between two $k$-graphs $\Lambda$ and $\Omega$, especially since any such conjugacy should respect the internal factorization rules of $\Lambda$ and $\Omega$ at the time of intertwining the $\mathsf{F}\Lambda^0-\mathsf{F}\Lambda^0$-bimodule $\mathsf{F}\Lambda^\N$ with the $\mathsf{F}\Omega^0-\mathsf{F}\Omega^0$-bimodule $\mathsf{F}\Omega^\N$ (see diagram (\ref{comd4}) of Lemma \ref{lem towards specified conjugacy}), where $\mathsf{F}$ is a field.
+To overcome this, we work on the level of polymorphisms and introduce a certain condition on matrices $R$ in $\mathbb{M}_{\Lambda^0\times \Omega^0}(\mathbb{N})$ satisfying $A_{\mathbf{e}_i}R=RB_{\mathbf{e}_i}$ for all $i=1,2,\ldots,k$ ($A_{\mathbf{e}_i}$ and $B_{\mathbf{e}_i}$ are the vertex matrices of $\Lambda$ and $\Omega$ respectively), which is actually a coherence condition taking care of compatibility between the mutual commutativity of the polymorphism of $R$ with the coordinate polymorphisms of $\Lambda$, $\Omega$ and the individual factorization rules of $\Lambda$ and $\Omega$.
+In Definition \ref{def the bridging matrix and polymorphism}, we call a matrix $R$ satisfying such a coherence condition, a \emph{bridging} matrix.
+We give enough justification, in Remarks \ref{rem explaining the bridging graph}, for the significance of the bridging criterion and also describe its similarity with the associativity condition required to form a $k$-graph out of a $k$-colored skeleton (see \cite[Theorem 4.4]{Hazlewood}).
+Though the bridging criterion is vacuously satisfied in dimension $1$, it is not at all obvious while moving to higher dimensions; Examples \ref{ex matrix commutativity is not enough} and \ref{ex positive example of a bridging matrix} justify this for $k=2$.